 LinkedIn is growing FAST.

-In fact, a recent study found that the number of people sharing stuff on LinkedIn has increased significantly since last year:
+In fact, this study found that the number of people sharing stuff on LinkedIn has increased significantly since few years ago:

 That’s great and all.
 But how do you use LinkedIn to increase traffic to your website?

 For example, here’s a video I posted on LinkedIn:

 - 31 THOUSAND views

 Try getting that kind of engagement on Facebook 🙂